liggiorgio/ogd/Docs/GameDesignDocument.md

 ### 2.2.
 Gameplay Synopsis

 #### Uniqueness
-*Sunday Knights: Magic & Mayhem* is a Match 3 game with fast-paced action and CCG elements.
-It focuses on the The game is a match-3 that delivers a 1v1, competitive experience, both in PvP and in PvE.
-In addition to converting the classic match-3 gameplay experience into a multiplayer one, it features consumables the player can collect and use to win matches (or campaign levels), as bonuses for themselves or maluses for the enemy.
+*Sunday Knights: Magic & Mayhem* is a Match 3 game featuring fast-paced action and CCG (Collectible Card Game) elements.
+It stands out from other titles in the category because it combines puzzle games with a 1v1 player-vs-player experience; as a matter of fact, the design focuses on the long-term engagement of users thanks to the social gaming aspect.

 #### Functioning & Core Mechanics
 Each player has a set number of moves: